-Rapid reviews are a form of evidence synthesis completed in a short period of time to support planning and decision-making.
+Rapid reviews synthesize information in a short period of time to support planning and decision-making.
 Our Implementation Science team has created a blueprint for conducting rapid-cycle research reviews to inform best practice evidence, policy direction, and practice improvements to improve the health and wellbeing of Nova Scotians.
 Learn more.

 Network of Scholars